1jour1vin

 Wine rated (2021 guide) 91-93/100

 Clos La Gaffelière 2020 is a very attractive second wine.
-It is a little darker and more open than the Grand Vin, giving it a certain immediacy.
-Black cherry, plum, spice, chocolate and leather develop nicely in the glass.
-This supple, juicy Saint-Emilion will drink well straight from the bottle.
-2025 - 2035
+It is slightly darker and more open than the Grand Vin, giving it a certain immediacy.
+Black cherry, plum, spices, chocolate, and leather develop nicely in the glass.
+This supple and juicy Saint-Émilion will drink well as soon as it is released.
+2025–2035

 James Suckling